 IMG Rainier 3½ Day Summit Climb Itinerary

-The Ingraham Glacier/Disappointment Cleaver on Rainier is a classic ascent route on one of the most well known and recognized mountains in the world and the best "first step" in learning safe glacier travel skills using a proven curriculum and top notch professional guides and mountaineering instructors.
+The Ingraham Glacier/Disappointment Cleaver route on Rainier is a classic ascent route on one of the most well known and recognized mountains in the world and the best "first step" in learning safe glacier travel skills using a proven curriculum and top-notch professional guides and mountaineering instructors.

-Day 1 Meet at IMG Ashford Headquarters (directions) at 2:00 p.m. for the pre-climb instructional meeting.
-This meeting of approximately 4 hours is instrumental in getting the team outfitted, informed, packed and educated prior to departure the following morning.
-Topics to be covered include an introduction of the entire team, an introduction to Mt.
-Rainier National Park, its mission and ecology; a safety briefing; issue and fitting of gear; personal gear checks and issue of group gear; instruction in the proper use of safety equipment including helmets, harnesses and avalanche beacons; introduction to knots, ropes, rope travel and a review of additional critical climbing skills.
+Day 1 Meet in Ashford at IMG Headquarters (HQ) (directions) at 2:00pm for your pre-climb orientation.
+This orientation is instrumental in getting you outfitted, informed, packed and educated prior to departure the following morning.
+Topics to be covered include an introduction to your climbing team; an introduction to Mount Rainier National Park, its mission and ecology; a safety briefing; the examining, issuing and fitting of gear; and instruction on the proper use of safety equipment including helmets, harnesses and avalanche beacons.
+Lodging is not provided the night of Day 1.

-Day 2 Meet at HQ at 8:00am for an early departure to Paradise (5420 ft.) at the end of the road in Mount Rainier National Park.
-We ascend to Camp Muir at 10,080 ft. through picturesque alpine meadows and snowfields.
-Plan on a long day; hiking and climbing for roughly 5-6 hours and gaining 4,600 ft. over 4½ miles to Camp Muir.
-Along the way, the guides/instructors will introduce efficient climbing techniques including pace, rest stepping, breathing, rest break procedures, clothing layering systems, food and water intake requirements and other essential climbing skills.
-We will spend the night in the guide hut at Camp Muir overlooking the Nisqually and Cowlitz glaciers and the rugged Tatoosh range to the South.
+Day 2 Meet at HQ at 8:00am for an early departure to the trailhead at Paradise (5420 ft.) in Mount Rainier National Park.
+Plan on a long day; hiking and climbing for roughly 5-6 hours and gaining 4,600 ft. over the 4½ miles to Camp Muir.
+Along the way, the guides will introduce efficient climbing techniques including pace, rest-stepping, breathing, break procedures, clothing layering systems, food and water intake requirements and other essential climbing skills.
+We will spend the night in tents at Camp Muir overlooking the Nisqually and Cowlitz glaciers and the rugged Tatoosh range to the South.

-Day 3 This day is less physically demanding and helpful for recovery and acclimatization.
-After a casual breakfast we conduct a complete glacier travel and skills training school on the Cowlitz Glacier adjacent to Camp Muir.
-The team gathers all gear from Camp Muir and ropes up for the first glacier crossing to put our newly learned skills to practice.
+Day 3 This day is less physically demanding than Day 1 and helpful for recovery and acclimatization.
+After a casual breakfast, we will conduct a glacier travel and mountaineering skills training school on the Cowlitz Glacier adjacent to Camp Muir.
+The team gathers all gear from Camp Muir and ropes up for the first glacier crossing, putting our newly learned skills to practice.
 A short trek across the Cowlitz Glacier leads to steeper travel up a scree trail through Cathedral Gap.
-We'll step onto the Ingraham Glacier and climb a short bit further to a broad, flat section of the glacier.
-A pre-established camp at "The Flats" is waiting for us after our 1½ hour hike.
-This camp at 11,000 ft offers a stunning view of the precipitous north face of Little Tahoma, the third tallest peak in Washington, and the spectacular Ingraham and Emmons Glaciers.
-A summit team informational meeting with the guides will take place in the afternoon followed by an early dinner and a short night's sleep.
+From there, we'll step onto the Ingraham Glacier and climb a short distance to a broad, flat section of the glacier.
+A pre-established camp at "The Flats" is waiting for us after our 1½ hour climb.
+This camp at 11,400ft offers a stunning view of the precipitous north face of Little Tahoma, the third tallest peak in Washington, and the spectacular Ingraham and Emmons Glaciers.
+An informational meeting with the guides will take place in the afternoon followed by an early dinner and a short night's sleep.

-Day 4 Starts with an alpine start, up as early as midnight with a hot drink and instant breakfast.
-After all teams are roped up we'll make our way up the Ingraham Headwall (early season only, and all snow) or onto the Disappointment Cleaver (always by mid-season, and mostly rock) eventually gaining the upper snow slopes of the mountain.
-Throughout the day, the guides will be directing their rope teams, providing continuous instruction, safety feedback and hands on training in safe glacier travel.
-We'll ascend glacier terrain to the very top, finally ending at the summit crater.
-We spend an hour or more on top (weather permitting) and walk over to the true summit, Columbia Crest, 14, 410'.
-In descent, we navigate the glaciers back down to the Flats utilizing all of the skills we have learned.
-After a short rest at the Flats, we'll travel as teams an hour lower down the mountain to Camp Muir for another stop.
-From there we'll continue on down to Paradise where our van will be waiting to shuttle us back to Ashford.
-Our 3 day climb and 12-14 hour summit-day culminates with a group debrief and awarding of certificates of achievement by the guides.
+Day 4 The summit day will begin with an alpine start waking as early as 10PM for a hot drink and instant breakfast.
+After all teams are roped up, we'll make our way up the Ingraham Headwall (early season only) or onto the Disappointment Cleaver (typically accessible by mid-season) eventually gaining the upper glaciated slopes of Mt.
+Rainier.
+Throughout the day, the guides will be directing their rope teams, providing instruction, safety feedback and hands-on training of safe climbing techniques.
+We'll ascend glaciated terrain to the very top, finally ending at the summit crater.
+We'll spend an hour or more on top and walk over to the true summit, Columbia Crest, 14, 410ft (weather permitting).
+During our descent, we'll navigate the glaciers back down to the Flats, utilizing all the skills we have learned during the climb.
+Here we'll take a short rest before moving an hour lower down the mountain to Camp Muir.
+After a break, the team will continue down to Paradise where our van will be waiting to shuttle us back to Ashford.
+Our 3-day climb, including the 12-14 hour summit-day, culminates with a group debrief and awarding of certificates of achievement by the guides.